-U.S. Joint Statement by Professional Organizations Warning against Conversion Therapy
+U.S. Joint Statement by Professional Organizations Warning against so-called Conversion Therapy

-Since the beginning of 2015, two members of Gaylesta's Advocacy Committee have been creating a consensus statement among U.S. professional healthcare associations warning against the use of conversion therapy.
-The statement would declare conversion therapy unethical and potentially harmful whether it is used for sexual orientation reassignment or gender-variant identity.
+Since the beginning of 2015, two members of Gaylesta's Advocacy Committee have been creating a consensus statement among U.S. professional healthcare associations warning against the use of sexual orientation change efforts (SOCE) or gender identity change efforts (GICE), commonly known as conversion therapy or reparative therapy.
+The statement points to the ethically questionable and potentially harmful nature of these practices.

-The work group includes representatives from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), the National Association of Social Workers (NASW), the World Professional Association for Transgender Health (WPATH), Mental Health America (MHA), the Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals and their Allies (NALGAP), the American Counseling Association (ACA), The American Psychological Association (APA), the American Psychiatric Association (APA), The Trevor Project, the Human Rights Campaign (HRC), the National Association of School Psychologists (NASP), the American Psychoanalytic Association (APsaA), the American Medical Association (AMA), the American Medical Students Association (AMSA), GLMA: Health Professionals Advancing LGBT Equality, and the Clinical Social Work Association (CSWA).
-Observers from other organizations are also part of the workgroup.
+The work group includes representatives from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), the National Association of Social Workers (NASW), the World Professional Association for Transgender Health (WPATH), Mental Health America (MHA), the Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals and their Allies (NALGAP), the American Counseling Association (ACA), The American Psychological Association (APA), the American Psychiatric Association (APA), the National Association of School Psychologists (NASP), the American Psychoanalytic Association (APsaA), the American Medical Association (AMA), the American Medical Students Association (AMSA), GLMA: Health Professionals Advancing LGBT Equality, and the Clinical Social Work Association (CSWA).
+Observers from other organizations are also part of the work group.
 Contacts continue with other major national organizations to encourage their participation.

 For a listing of the organizations that have currently agreed to sign the U.S. Joint Statement, please click here.